 According to U.S. President Donald Trump, he and NFL Commissioner Roger Goodell agreed to set aside their differences over players kneeling during the national anthem.
 Trump said this happened because his administration was the one that signed into law the criminal justice bill which the NFL endorsed in 2017.
 The bill has been an important talking point in the debate regarding racial inequality.

 The feud, so to speak, between the NFL and the president, began in 2016 when former San Francisco 49ers quarterback Colin Kaepernick decided to take a knee while the national anthem was being belted out before the game.
-He did this as a way of protest against police mistreatment of African Americans.
+He did this as a way of protesting against police mistreatment of African Americans.
 Many players across all sports leagues, even beyond football, followed his lead.
 Trump had since been aggressively calling out NFL officials for this.

 During an interview for CBS’ Super Bowl pre-game show on Feb.
 3, Trump told Margaret Brennan that “a lot of people in the NFL have been calling and thanking me for [signing the criminal justice bill.”